SteeltoeOSS/Documentation/articles/releases/steeltoe-3-0-packs-a-mighty-punch-with-many-new-features.md

 ## Learn more and get started today

 To get started with any Steeltoe projects, head over to the [getting started guides](https://steeltoe.io/get-started).
 Combine this with the samples in the [Steeltoe GitHub repo](https://github.com/SteeltoeOSS/Samples), and you’ll have .NET microservices up and running before you know it!

-Want a complete runtime?
-Try [Pivotal Web Services](https://run.pivotal.io/) for free!
-This will give you access to a complete modern app runtime.

 Want to get deeper into creating cloud-native .NET apps?
 Attend the VMware Pivotal Labs’s [4 -day .NET developer course](https://pivotal.io/platform-acceleration-lab/pal-for-developers-net).
 You’ll get hands-on cloud-native .NET training learn best practices when creating microservices and become a Steeltoe ninja!

-We are also offering a hands-on "getting started" workshop this year at the [SpringOne](https://springone.io) conference.
-[Read more about the workshop and get signed up, space is limited!](https://springone.io/2020/workshops/steeltoe)